DaemonLoki/stefanblos-website/Content/posts/loading-files-in-playgrounds.md

 ---
 date: 2020-12-22 12:00
-description: Loading files in Xcode Playgrounds
+description: How to load text and json files inside of a Xcode Playground.
 tags: swift, xcode
 ---